IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 8. Select and copy the **Log in with this token** string.

-    The steps to select and copy the value may differ by operating system, but for most, you should be able to double-click the value and then right click and select **Copy**.
+    The steps to select and copy the value may differ by operating system, but for most, you can double-click the value and then right click and select **Copy**.

     ![](_attachments/SNOOCPLoginCommand2.png)

-9. Open a command prompt or terminal window on your local machine.
+9. Open a command prompt or terminal window on your local workstation.

-10. Paste the login command line in the terminal window and press **enter**.
+10. Paste the login command and press **enter**.

     ![](_attachments/SNOOCPLoginCommand3.png)

 ### Create a working directory
 11. Create a directory that will be used to store the configuration files that will be created in the next steps.

     !!!
-Note "Instructions may vary by your local machines operating system"
+Note "Instructions vary by your local workstation's operating system"

         The directions that follow may vary depending on your operating system.
 The examples provided are based upon MacOS.